Scientology in France: In popular culture

 The relationship between the Church of Scientology and the law in France is the subject of Is Scientology Above the Law?
 The documentary investigates the suspicious circumstances surrounding a fraud probe into sixteen members of the church of Scientology.
 The role of the church is questioned in connection with the disappearance of files critical to the case; lawyers for the prosecution argue that the missing evidence was deliberately taken by members of Scientology working within and effectively undermining the legal system to protect the reputation of the church.

+In April 2024, Scientology opened a new €33 million 'Ideal Org' in the Saint-Denis, Seine-Saint-Denis suburb of Paris after several years of legal battles with the municipality and a petition signed by 30,000 local residents who opposed the move.
+The opening event took place on April 6, 2024, but was overshadowed by peaceful protestors who had travelled from across Europe to demonstrate.
+French satirical newspaper Charlie Hebdo described the event as "the manufacturing of a propaganda film that will be distributed around the world" and Scientology's security response as "omnipresent" and "paranoid".